Jaymon/wishlist/README.md

 ## Dependencies

-### I have a private wishlist
+### What do I need if I have a private wishlist?

 Wishlist depends on [Brow](https://github.com/Jaymon/brow) in order to login from the command line (including 2 factor if enabled), and Brow depends on Selenium and Firefox to be installed, so you'll need to read [Brow's README](https://github.com/Jaymon/brow/blob/master/README.md) if you need help installing those on Linux.

-### I have a public wishlist
+### What do I need if I have a public wishlist?

-Great, then jump down to "Commandline wishlist access" and get started.
+Nothing special, `pip install wishlist` should cover you, jump down to "Commandline wishlist access" and get started.

 ## 1 minute gettings started